" "

 A consistent bedtime and wake time are foundational.
 Morning light exposure and a wind-down routine can help reinforce a steadier sleep rhythm.
 If stress or difficulty unwinding makes it harder to settle, ingredients like Suntheanine® L-theanine, magnesium bisglycinate, GABA, and Shoden® ashwagandha in Sleep Health PLUS are designed to support relaxation and restful sleep without melatonin.*

 Start the day with water.
-If you sweat a lot or train regularly, electrolytes can be a useful part of your routine.
-Both hydration and mineral balance both play a role in how steady and focused you feel throughout the day.
+If you sweat a lot or train regularly, consider adding electrolytes to your routine.
+Hydration and mineral balance both play a role in how steady and focused you feel throughout the day.

 A protein-forward breakfast supports steadier energy and fewer mid-morning crashes.
 A balanced protein shake like Nourify® PLUS provides plant-based protein along with vitamins, minerals, probiotics, and chromium to support healthy energy metabolism and blood sugar management as part of a healthy lifestyle.*